m-kupiec/compendium-react/README.md

   - "When you have a bug with `useState`, it can be difficult to tell *where* the state was set incorrectly, and *why*.
 With `useReducer`, you can add a console log into your reducer to see every state update, and *why* it happened (due to which `action`).
 If each `action` is correct, you’ll know that the mistake is in the reducer logic itself." ([React](https://react.dev/learn/extracting-state-logic-into-a-reducer))
 - Testing:
   - "A reducer is a pure function that doesn’t depend on your component.
 This means that you can export and test it separately in isolation.
 While generally it’s best to test components in a more realistic environment, for complex state update logic it can be useful to assert that your reducer returns a particular state for a particular initial state and action." ([React](https://react.dev/learn/extracting-state-logic-into-a-reducer))

+# Context

+Definition:
+- "Context lets the parent component make some information available to any component in the tree below it—no matter how deep—without passing it explicitly through props." ([React](https://react.dev/learn/passing-data-deeply-with-context))

+Use cases:
+- "The nearest common ancestor could be far removed from the components that need data, and lifting state up that high can lead to a situation called “prop drilling”." ([React](https://react.dev/learn/passing-data-deeply-with-context))